Samaelson/Original-Prusa-i3/Readme.md

 Original Prusa i3 MK3S is a 3D printer project maintained by PRUSA RESEARCH.
 Originates in RepRap project.

-This repository contains SCAD files and STLs based on Prusa's printed parts, modified to support IBUS bearings.
+This repository contains SCAD files and STLs based on Prusa's printed parts, modified to support IBUS bearings as well as some updated parts für MMU2.

 **Prusa Links**